► V3 Supercharging arrives in London

 All Tesla Model S and Model X electric cars will now come with free Supercharging for life, in the latest offer to stimulate demand.
 At first, Supercharging was free for all, then it restricted users to 400kWh each year before charging users from November 2018.
 Current owners will still have to pay as they go.

-The news was announced on Twitter this week:
+The news was announced on Twitter in autumn 2019:

 Tesla Superchargers are slowly becoming a common sight in service stations and car parks across the UK, and according to the EV maker there are currently more than 12,800 of the charging points worldwide.
 They're one of the reasons that Tesla electric car ownership has been so viable, even for the early adopters.
 The company claims that owners of its cars have now driven more than 10 billion all-electric miles since the Model S launched way back in 2013.